intelematics/bricklayer/ROADMAP.md

 - Support generation of Swagger/Avro definition out of existing table schemas.

-- Support comparison of databricks table schema with Swagger/Avro definitions.
+- Support comparison of existing databricks schema with Swagger/Avro definitions.

-- Support testing for notebooks.
+- Help to transition from notebooks to code in modules/packages.

+- Export MLFlow artifacts to S3.

+- Add markdown rendering to AvroRecord.